akomakom/esp32-deathwatch/README.md

 * Run a scheduled Google Script that will send email (for example) when no motion has been detected for X hours.
   * The script could first email you as a warning, and after a further wait - send email to your designated first responders.
   * The script could have a whitelist spreadsheet (eg vacation days when no alarming is needed)
+  * The script also sends reminders if the garage door is left open.
 * Whatever else.

+The above is fully implemented in google docs, I'll share the code once it stabilizes.